-Experts note that many existing provider payment methods, including FFS, capitation, and some pay-forperformance programs, are not well aligned with the coordinated, team-based approach to care commonly needed by patients with complex chronic conditions or serious illnesses.165 In particular, FFS payment approaches may incent providers to deliver a greater quantity of clinical services.
+Experts note that many existing provider payment methods, including FFS, capitation, and some pay-for-performance programs, are not well aligned with the coordinated, team-based approach to care

-APMs move away from traditional FFS payments and aim to create incentives for delivery of highquality, coordinated care via financial incentives.
-Broadly, payment models used for populations of patients with complex chronic conditions or serious illnesses are the same as used for less acute patients, which include shared savings and losses, performance-based adjustments, flat payments for infrastructure and services, PBPM payments, global budgets, capitated payments, and coverage expansion to additional services.166
+APMs move away from traditional FFS payments and aim to create incentives for delivery of high-quality, coordinated care via financial incentives.
+Broadly, payment models used for populations of patients with complex chronic conditions or serious illnesses are the same as used for less acute patients, which include shared savings and losses, performance-based adjustments, flat payments for infrastructure and services, PBPM payments, global budgets, capitated payments, and coverage expansion to additional services.
+166

 However, experts identify many barriers to effective payment reform and APM participation for providers responsible for caring for patients with complex chronic conditions or serious illnesses.
-First, health care delivery is fragmented for patients with complex health care needs, especially when care is delivered across multiple physicians and settings.167 Additionally, there is a lack of payment for non-physician providers (e.g., nurses, peer educators) and services needed to support care coordination, follow-up, e-consults, and education for patients with complex health care needs.168 For patients who require palliative care, there is generally a lack of payment to support community-based palliative care services in combination with treatment.169 And as many providers are still operating within a FFS environment, high-quality, efficient care could result in potential revenue reductions for some providers (e.g., decreasing hospitalizations and ED visits among patients with chronic health conditions could lead to reduced revenues for hospitals), which may disincentivize the shift to APMs or value-based care more broadly.170
+First, health care delivery is fragmented for patients with complex health care needs, especially when care is delivered across multiple physicians and settings.
+Additionally, there is a lack of payment for non-physician providers (e.g., nurses, peer educators) and services needed to support care coordination, follow-up, e-consults, and education for patients with complex health care needs.
+For patients who require palliative care, there is generally a lack of payment to support community-based palliative care services in combination with treatment.
+And as many providers are still operating within a FFS environment, high-quality, efficient care could result in potential revenue reductions for some providers (e.g., decreasing hospitalizations and ED visits among patients with chronic health conditions could lead to reduced revenues for hospitals), which may disincentivize the shift to APMs or value-based care more broadly.
+To

 Some challenges related to financial incentives can differ by provider characteristics, including provider type.
-For example, a specialist may help an ACO receive a shared savings bonus, but there is typically not a mechanism in place to ensure that the specialist receives a portion of the bonus.171 Under the capitation payment method, providers may choose to withhold services and avoid delivering care to patients when the patients' actual cost of services would exceed the provider's monthly payment.172 These unintended consequences can lead provider groups to encourage patients with complex health care needs to de-select their providers.173 Additional work is needed to understand how different value-based payment models impact equity among different subgroups of clinically high-risk patients.
+For example, a specialist may help an ACO receive a shared savings bonus, but there is typically not a mechanism in place to ensure that the specialist receives a portion of the bonus.
+171 Under the capitation payment method, providers may choose to withhold services and avoid delivering care to patients when the patients' actual cost of services would exceed the provider's monthly payment.
+172 These unintended consequences can lead provider groups to encourage patients with complex health care needs to de-select their providers.
+173 Additional work is needed to understand how different value-based payment models impact equity among different subgroups of clinically high-risk patients.